vlgiitr/GenZoo/DCGAN/readme.md

 ### Generator Model
 ![generator_image](resources/generator.png)
 + Each Dense and Conv2DTranspose layer is accompanied by LeakyReLU and BatchNorm layer, except the last layer, which has TanH activation.
-+ Input is 100-dimensional noise.
-It is repeatedly upsampled to produce either 28x28x1(MNIST) or 32x32x3(CIFAR-10) image.
++ Input is a 100-dimensional noise.
+It is repeatedly upsampled to produce either a 28x28x1 (MNIST) or 32x32x3 (CIFAR-10) image.

 ### Discriminator Model
 ![discriminator_image](resources/discriminator.png)